-Year 6 Transition
+Year 6 – 7 Transition 2023

 Transferring to Secondary School is an important milestone in a student’s life and at Stanborough we aim to make this transition as smooth as possible whilst establishing continuity from year 6-7, consistency of approach and challenge.

-In the summer term students in Year 6 schools will also complete transition work, which is designed to bridge the gap between Year 6 and Year 7.
+In the summer term students in Year 6 will also complete transition work, which is designed to bridge the gap between Year 6 and Year 7.
 The nature of the work may change from one year to the next.
 Year 6 teachers may select a student ‘best’ piece of work or complete a designated assignment with students which is then sent to Stanborough.

 The new intake day and evening

-In July, the New Intake students spend the whole day with us at Stanborough – the New Intake Day.
+The New Intake students spend the whole day with us at Stanborough – the New Intake Day.
 This is the first chance for all of our new students to experience a working day at the school.
 The date for this is an agreed date within the Consortium for all the secondary schools.

-During this day, students will have a special Transition assembly with The Headteacher, meet their new form tutor, have two academic taster lessons and be taken on a tour of the school.
+During this day, students will have a special Transition assembly with Mrs John, Headteacher, meet their new form tutor, have two academic taster lessons and be taken on a tour of the school.
 They will experience complimentary snacks at break time and lunch in the dining room.
 Then, in the afternoon, all students take part in team games on the field, organised by the senior prefects.
 The aim of this day is to establish routines and expectations and to diffuse anxiety.

 Students are also supported on this day by Learning Support staff and the Year 7 Prefects.
 The Year 7 prefects are Year 12 students who are attached to each tutor group.
 There are usually two students attached to each group.
 These students act as role models, mentors and as a general support to the students and the tutor.